Hossein-Ak/Hossein-Ak/README.md

 Hossein</a></h1>

-- 🔭 Currently diving deep into front-end development with Vue.js and Nuxt.js, constantly learning and growing every day.
+- 🔭 Currently working as Full-Stack Engineer with Nuxt.js and Laravel, constantly learning and growing every day.
 - 💪 My passion lies in both front-end and back-end development, and I thrive on solving challenging problems, especially those on LeetCode.
 - 💥 Excited to keep pushing the boundaries of what's possible in tech!
 - 📫 I can be found mostly via emails.